-Design work depends on how much work is required, but most design work you will have first proof usually within 1 day. once paid if you go for the free delivery option your are looking at around 5 full working days to your door for the most common items and amounts, obviously the more work/amounts required can increase the time to your door, I can provide information on this once I know what you require.
+Design work depends on how much work is required, but most design work you will have first proof usually within 1 day. once paid if you go for the standard delivery option (included in the price) your are looking at around 4-5 full working days to your door for the most common items and amounts, obviously the more work/amounts required can increase the time to your door, I can provide information on this once I know what you require.

 How to pay

 Payment details will be sent out with your invoice, and is made by online transfer (you can use bacs if you have it) or you can pay via calling into your own bank with my payment details and they can transfer it for you.
 You can also call into a local branch of TSB and pay direct.